infotiv-research/gokart-documentation/docs/platform.md

 # Automotive Platform ECUs

-The purpose of ECUs in the platform (CEM, ADAS, BMS, ECM/VCU, OBC, DC/DC, IHU, TEM) are best described in `/protectedDocuments/Infotiv Research and Education Go-kart Platform/Old Product & Functional Description of IES Education platform.docx` **([Protected document](contact.md))**
+Automotive Platform consist of several ECUs and the purpose of these ECUs (CEM, ADAS, BMS, ECM/VCU, OBC, DC/DC, IHU, TEM) are best described in `/protectedDocuments/Infotiv Research and Education Go-kart Platform/Old Product & Functional Description of IES Education platform.docx` **([Protected document](contact.md))**

 System Overview:
 ![System Overview!](assets/images/system-overview.png "System Overview")

-General purpose:
-Complete HW with basic function implementation to be able to integrate the previous car platforms (Ultrasonic platform, LIDAR platform and Vision Platform) into one combined platform.

 The platform includes three different CAN bus-systems:

 - Propulsion CAN
 - Safety CAN
 - Infotainment CAN

-The three CAN buses and communication between them shall all be routed through the CEM, which will act as gateway and general body electronics module.
+The communication between these three CAN buses shall all be routed through the CEM, which will act as gateway and general body electronics module.

 ## ECU function level

 ### CEM
-- Gateway functionality between the three buses defined in General purpose
+- Gateway functionality between the three buses

 ### ADAS
 - Read input from ADAS sensors (Ultrasonic, Vision, LIDAR, Radar)